jychoi-hpc/adios-bench/README.md

 * server: write data (by default)
 * client: read data (use -c option)

-We can use staging methods in between: DATASPACES, DIMES, FLEXPATH, and ICEE methods
+We can use files as well as staging methods (DATASPACES, DIMES, FLEXPATH, and ICEE) between them.
+It also has options to change the size of data, frequencies, etc.

 Main command line parameters are as follows: